zhazheyu/Vehicle-Detection/writeup.md

 ![alt text][image25]
 ![alt text][image30]

+Moreover, since video is consisted of continuous frames, so it is safe to assume that the vehicle has close positions in continuous frames.
+Because vehicle cannot appear/disappear in picture suddenly.
+The video is recorded in 25FPS.
+If we assume the car travels with speed of 100km/h, it passes about 28 meters per second or 1.12 meters per frame.
+Moreover, our vehicle is moving in the same direction, so it should be less than this value.
+To utilize this feature, we can smooth over the continuous frames to filter out some false positve and gthe bounding boxes much smoother.

+So in my pipeline, I choose to smooth over 5 frames, meaning add these boxes together and then get heatmap, then label them and locate vehicle.
+FYI, for the very beginning, if the frames are less than 5, then the threshold for heat map will be reduced accordingly.
+Please check the implementation process_image function in main.py

 ---

 ###Discussion

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-From the output video, it can be found that there are still have some false positives.
+From the output video, it can be found that there are still have some false positives and false negative.
 In my opinion, there are two ways to make it more robust.

 1. Needs more training data.
-From output_video, it can be found that false positives are mainly related with area with tree shadow.
-By increasing more training data related with this category could make classifier more robust.
+From output_video, it can be found that false negative are mainly related with white road surface.
+I think that because the training data is not general enough, or not suit for this project video.
-2. Could smooth over contiguous frames.
-It is based on assumption, that one vehicle won't appear/disappear suddenly in contiguous frames.
-Thus, we can filter false positive if one detected car location show in one frame, but disappear in next frame.

-The training data is not general enough, or not suit for this project video.
 The reason is that the trained classifier can reach high test accuracy, around 99%, but it will mis-predict in video frames with sliding window.
+2. Choose better threshold.
+From output video, it can be found that the outbounding box sometimes are larger than vehicle.
+It means that the threshold is set as low.